-But sadly, 40 years on, women are still affected by prejudice, discrimination or the gender pay gap at work.
+But sadly, 40 years on, women are still affected by prejudice, violence, discrimination or the gender pay gap at work.

 Starting with only 10 women in 2006, our events grew year on year until we motivated and inspired audiences of over 120 women.